Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences

 Focusing on a smart building with a finite number of duty cycle cooling appliances, we use a dynamic probability distribution to represent cooling zone specific occupant preferences to transition their appliance from an idle to an active state.
-This is achieved by employing a dynamically evolving sufficient statistic that captures the ensemble of the idle cooling zone appliance preferences, namely the probability distribution of the reservation price of a typical cooling zone occupant.
-We further improve the tractability of the DP formulation by \emph{(i)} deriving an analytic characterization of the optimal policy and the differential cost function, and \emph{(ii)} proving useful monotonicity and convexity properties.
-These properties motivate the use of appropriate basis functions to construct a parametrized analytic approximation of the value function.
-We use this to design an approximate DP algorithm \cite{Bertsekas2007} that estimates optimal value function approximation parameters and near optimal policies. {To support the relative advantage of our approach, we compare the real time RSR tracking performance of our dynamic utility based optimal dynamic pricing policy to that of a uniform static utility based dynamic pricing policy.
+This is achieved by employing a dynamically evolving sufficient statistic that captures the ensemble of idle cooling zone appliance preferences, namely the recent-price-trajectory-dependent probability distribution of a sampled cooling zone occupant's reservation price.} Moreover, we improve the tractability of the DP formulation by (i) deriving an analytic characterization of the optimal policy and the differential cost function, and (ii) proving useful monotonicity and convexity properties.
+These properties motivate the use of appropriate basis functions to construct a parametrized analytic approximation of the value function used to design an approximate DP (ADP) algorithm \cite{Bertsekas2007} that estimates optimal value function approximation parameters and near optimal policies. {To support the relative advantage of our approach, we compare the real time RSR tracking performance of our dynamic utility based optimal dynamic pricing policy to that of a uniform static utility based dynamic pricing policy.
 The tracking of our policy will be shown to be clearly superior.}